Shark IZ682H Vertex Pro Review

 Shark Vertex Pro batteries

-Surprisingly, the Vertex Pro uses a smaller battery (2350 vs. 2450 mAh) but runs longer than the older Vertex.
+Surprisingly, the Vertex Pro uses a smaller battery (2,350 mAh vs. 2,450 mAh) but runs longer than the older Vertex.
 Why?
-It has less airflow across the board.
-Hence it uses a weaker motor.
+It has less airflow overall.
+Hence, it uses a weaker motor.

-This downsizing is meant to improve run time since the Duo Clean nozzle is highly efficient at picking up surface dirt and, with the brush tweaks, is better than the Older Vertex nozzle (based on tests).
+This downsizing is intended to improve runtime, as the Duo Clean nozzle is highly efficient at picking up surface dirt and, with the brush tweaks, outperforms the older Vertex nozzle (based on tests).

 Unfortunately, the Vertex and Vertex Pro batteries aren’t interchangeable.